 Make sure you enter any allergies into your mobile phone too.

 You need to carry a Travel Vaccination Certificate with you, plus ensure your child’s general vaccines are up to date, and you have a record of those too.

 Remember to always take a small First Aid kit with you every day, and on the planes.
 I strongly recommend a good dose of multivitamins for both you and the child, 6 months before you go.
 Continue these whilst you travel.

 Travel Insurance if you become ill

-Don’t leave making an appointment until the last minute.
-I have just been on a wait list for a check-up, then more appointments for a filling, and then another 2 for hygienist.
-So one to action say 3 – 6 months before you go.
+Don’t stop making an appointment until the last minute.
+I have just been on a wait list for a check-up, then more appointments for a filling, and then another 2 for the hygienist.
+So start acting 3 – 6 months before you go.

 Emergency Plans if you get ill

 That is why I came up with the engraved ID bracelet with emergency numbers.